-Quick Notes Enthalpy Changes
+Quick Notes Enthalpy Change

 - Exothermic reactions – products are lower in energy than the reactants and the temperature of the surroundings increases.